Bad Public Toilet Design

 Funky Toilet Design

-This is an example of a very funky design - which would be considered rather challenging for AP sufferers, to say the least!
+This is an example of a very funky design - which would be considered rather challenging for people who experience paruresis, to say the least!

 However, humour tends to relax people and you would have a great reason to go in 'just for a look' and plenty to talk about when you return to the dance floor.